HMS Tristram (1917): Construction and career

 Tristram was laid down by J. Samuel White at East Cowes on the Isle of Wight on 23 September 1916 with the yard number 1482, and launched on 24 February the following year.
 The vessel was completed on 30 June.
 The ship was the first to be named after Tristam, a legendary knight and follower of King Arthur.

 On commissioning, Tristram joined the Thirteenth Destroyer Flotilla of the Grand Fleet.
 On 16 November 1917, Tristram was part of the destroyer screen for the 1st Battlecruiser Squadron, led by Lion, that provided distant cover at the Second Battle of Heligoland Bight but did not engage with the enemy.
 The flotilla took part in the Royal Navy's engagement with one of the final sorties of the German High Seas Fleet during the First World War, on 24 April 1918, although the two fleets did not actually meet and the destroyer was unharmed.
 The vessel remained with the Thirteenth Flotilla until 1919.

-As the Royal Navy returned to a peacetime level of strength after the armistice, both the number of ships and the amount of personnel needed to be reduced to save money.
+As the Royal Navy returned to a peacetime level of strength after the armistice, both the number of ships and personnel needed to be reduced to save money.
 When the Grand Fleet was disbanded, Tristram was transferred to the Home Fleet, under the Flag of King George V, and was moved to the Reserve Fleet in 1920.
 In 1923, the Navy decided to retire many of the older destroyers in preparation for the introduction of newer and larger vessels.
 The ship was sold to Thos W Ward of Briton Ferry on 9 May 1921 and breaking up started on 29 August 1924.